Jailhouse Rock (film): Production

-Jailhouse Rock was Presley's third film and his first for MGM.
-It was filmed at MGM Studios (now Sony Pictures Studios) in Culver City, California.
-Filmed in black-and-white, the film was the first MGM production to use the recently developed 35 mm anamorphic lens by Panavision.
+Jailhouse Rock was Presley's third film and his first for Metro-Goldwyn-Mayer studios, filmed in Culver City, California.
 The film was originally titled The Hard Way and was changed to Jailhouse Kid before MGM finally settled on Jailhouse Rock.
 The film was not listed with the studio's planned releases for the year because it was based on a story by Nedrick Young, a blacklisted writer.
 During production, producer Pandro Berman was more focused on another of his productions, the 1958 film The Brothers Karamazov.
 He allowed studio head Benny Thau and William Morris Agency president Abe Lastfogel to select the cast.
 Richard Thorpe, who had a reputation for quickly finishing projects, was chosen to direct the film.

-The first scene filmed was the title dance sequence to the song "Jailhouse Rock."
-Presley was not initially pleased with the direction of choreographer Alex Romero, so Romero asked Presley to try his own moves to for the final sequence.
+The first scene filmed was the title dance sequence to the song "Jailhouse Rock".
+Presley was not initially pleased with the direction of choreographer Alex Romero, so Romero asked Presley to try his own moves for the final sequence.
 The scene has often been cited as Presley's greatest musical moment on screen.
-Filming began on May 13, 1957 with the newly created choreography.
+Filming began on May 13, 1957, with the newly created choreography.

 Presley's characteristic hairstyle and sideburns were covered with a wig and makeup for the musical and jail scenes.
 During the performance, one of Presley's dental caps detached and became lodged in his lung, and he spent a night in the hospital before filming resumed the next day.

 Thorpe, who usually filmed scenes in a single take, finished the film by June 17, 1957.

 Soundtrack

 Before production began, rock-and-roll songwriting partners Jerry Leiber and Mike Stoller were commissioned to create the film's soundtrack, but they did not send any material to MGM for months.
 In April 1957, the studio summoned the writers to New York and Jean Aberbach, director of the Hill & Range music publishing company, confronted them demanding to see the songs.
 When told that there was no material, Aberbach locked the songwriters in their hotel room and would not allow them to leave until they had written songs.
-Four hours later, Leiber and Stoller had written "I Want to Be Free", "Treat Me Nice", "(You're So Square) Baby I Don't Care", and "Jailhouse Rock."
+Four hours later, Leiber and Stoller had written "I Want to Be Free", "Treat Me Nice", "(You're So Square) Baby I Don't Care", and "Jailhouse Rock".

-Presley recorded the finished songs at Radio Recorders in Hollywood on April 30 and May 3, 1957, with an additional session at the MGM soundstage in Hollywood on May 9 for "Don't Leave Me Now."
+Presley recorded the finished songs at Radio Recorders in Hollywood on April 30 and May 3, 1957, with an additional session at the MGM soundstage in Hollywood on May 9 for "Don't Leave Me Now".
 Leiber and Stoller were invited to the recording session of April 30, where they met Presley, who convinced MGM to cast Stoller as the band's pianist in the film.
 During filming, Presley mimed the words for film's musical numbers, and the music was later added to the finished scenes.

+Track list

 The following songs in the film were performed by Presley unless otherwise noted: